-Your doctor will give you a prescription for pain medicine.
+You will get a prescription for pain medicine.
 Get it filled when you go home so you have it when you need it.
-Take your pain medicine before you start having pain so that it doesn't get too bad.
+Take your pain medicine before you start having pain so that it does not get too bad.

 Taking ibuprofen (Advil, Motrin) or another anti-inflammatory medicine may also help.
-Ask your doctor what other medicines are safe to take with your pain medicine.
+Ask your provider what other medicines are safe to take with your pain medicine.

 Bunionectomy - discharge; Hallux valgus correction - discharge

 Richardson EG. Disorders of the hallux.
 In: Canale ST, Beaty JH, eds.Campbell's Operative Orthopaedics